- District Attorney

 Yates County Traffic Diversion Program

-All individuals charged with a violation of the Vehicle and Traffic Law seeking a reduction will be resolved by the offender participating in a traffic diversion program, with few exceptions.
+All individuals charged with a violation of the Vehicle and Traffic Law seeking a reduction will be resolved by the offender participating in a Traffic Diversion program, with a few exceptions.
 The goal of this program is to educate motorists on driver safety and the rules of the road to prevent future infractions.
 This serves the dual purpose of making our roadways safer and providing a meaningful method of holding individuals accountable for violations of the vehicle and traffic law.
 Successful completion of the program will result in the charges against you being dismissed or withdrawn, resulting in no points on your driver’s license.
+The Traffic Diversion program is an online program administered by Adventfs.

 - You are NOT charged with multiple moving violations;